BIOGRAPHY

 EXPOSURE OF ART

-In the last 10 years Sen Shombit has exposed his 3 genres of art in different countries such as the US, Canada, China, France, Italy, Austria, Japan and India in several solo and group exhibitions.
-He has been selected to showcase his works in numerous famous French Salons (created by King Louis XIV inside the Carre de Louvre) in Paris such as Societie Nationale des Beaux Arts, Salon d’Automne and Salon des Art Capital among others.
+He has been selected to showcase his works in famous French Salons in Paris such as Societie Nationale des Beaux Arts (created by King Louis XIV inside the Carre de Louvre), Salon d’Automne and Salon des Art Capital, among others.

 Early life

-At age 12, he suddenly discovered French architectural beauty in Chandannagore, the erstwhile territory of France just across the Ganges river near his refugee camp.
+In 1954 Sen was born 50 km outside Calcutta in a squatted refugee camp.
+In 1947 during India’s violent Hindu-Muslim religious partition for independence from 200 years of British colonialism, his family became homeless, forced to quit East Bengal from living a luxurious lifestyle there.
+In this refugee camp with no potable water, no electricity, no sanitation, Sen’s dream of becoming an artist seemed unattainable.
+At age 12, he suddenly discovered French architectural beauty in Chandernagore, the erstwhile territory of France just across the Ganges river near his refugee camp.
 That’s when the French artistic wave and culture grabbed Sen’s subconscious mind.
 Against all odds he persisted with his aspiration for art, driving himself relentlessly to get admitted to Government College of Arts and Crafts (GCAC) in Kolkata, the first British art college in India since 1860.
 But after 3 years, impatient to experience art in France, he left his Kolkata art college studies unfinished.

 IN SEARCH OF HIS DREAMS

-French art and culture became his foundation of life in Paris.
-Simultaneously with his creative work, he had to pursue applied art as a designer for livelihood earning where he very successfully worked for the biggest French and international brands across the world.
-Sen lived in France from 1973 to 2003, became a French citizen in 1984, and now divides his time between India and France.
+Simultaneously with his painting work, Sen had to pursue applied art as a designer for livelihood earning.
+He very successfully worked for the biggest French and international brands across the world for quite a few years.
+He has had no interruption in his fine art practice since his early years.
+During his corporate life, he used to do 50 paintings a year followed by many art exhibitions.
+Today as a fulltime painter since 2015, he does 150 paintings per year and exposes his work in several countries around the world.
+Sen lived in France from 1973 to 2003, became a French citizen in 1984, and now divides his time between India, France and other countries.

 ANECDOTE